 Currently, there is no California law prohibiting anyone with a DUI conviction from being a member of law enforcement.
-Even though a DUI arrest does not exclude someone from being a police officer, a criminal history can have adverse consequences on a person’s career by suspending or revoking licenses that are essential for a police officer to perform the duties of the job.
+However, though a DUI arrest does not exclude someone from being a police officer, a criminal history can have adverse consequences on a person’s career.

-Generally speaking, one DUI conviction may not halt an applicant from becoming a cop, but that does not mean that a potential law enforcement agency will not review their arrest record and pass on the applicant.
+Generally speaking, one DUI conviction may not halt an applicant from becoming a cop, but that does not mean that a potential law enforcement agency will not review their arrest record and pass on the applicant if they find a DUI on the applicant’s criminal record.

 There are no standard hiring policies for law enforcement agencies in California.
-As long as the hiring policies do not violate labor or anti-discrimination laws, individual departments and agencies can determine their own hiring procedures and guidelines.
+Individual departments and agencies can determine their hiring procedures and guidelines as long as the hiring policies do not violate labor or anti-discrimination laws.

 - Is the DUI conviction a misdemeanor?